Who moves a share price and how can I benefit?

 The market would anticipate him taking a stake and volumes and interest would spiral.
 A single £200 million share purchase in Tesco (ie approx. 1% stake) would have a single event impact that would take 200,000 + small investors investing £1000 each at the same time to have a similar impact.
 A big player with influence, reach and funds recommending Tesco sends a signal to other institutions which may trickle down to the rest of us.

-Buffett and Woodford have pedigree, so they can move share prices as individuals, but what about others who are less well known – do tipsters and financial journalists have the same impact?
+Buffett has pedigree, so he can move share prices as an individual, but what about others who are less well known – do tipsters and financial journalists have the same impact?

 Again this depends on the size of the company, liquidity and volume of its stock, the type of money invested, the share structure, the influence or reach of the tipster and your approach to investing.